-University, Bob's Red Mill Team Up to Promote Nutrition Awareness
+University, Bob's Red Mill Team Up to Promote Nutrition Awareness of a science-based nutrition curriculum for students in the university's health profession majors.

 The university and Bob's Red Mill launched a "Nutrition Matters" initiative this fall that will educate George Fox students on the importance of making healthy choices.